Rattlesnake Vaccine for Dogs

 In early 2012, Red Rock Biologics began working on creating a different formulation that will protect against the venom of Eastern Diamondback and other similar species.

 Pet owners should be aware that not all vaccines are 100% effective.
-Even if a vaccinated dog is bitten, the situation should be treated as an emergency and the owner should take the dog for veterinarian care as soon as possible.
+Even if a vaccinated dog is bitten, the situation should be treated as an emergency and the owner should take the dog to a veterinarian for care as soon as possible.
+Most vaccinated dogs still need a dose of antivenin after being bit.

-Gardner says that although people may think the price of the vaccine might be costly, the cost of treatment for snakebites can be even more so.
-“It’s best to not be pennywise and pound foolish,” she says, meaning that the cost to vaccinate your dog now will save you money in the long run should your dog be bitten and not vaccinated.
+Although people may think the price of the vaccine might be costly, the cost of treatment for snakebites can be even more so.
+However, the cost to vaccinate your dog now will save you money in the long run should your dog be bitten and not vaccinated.